mikakallberg/Project-Portfolio-5-DRF/README.md

 #
 - As a Site User I can register an account
 - As a Site user I can delete my account
-- As a Site User I can Create Posts with or without images
+- As a Site User I can Create Posts
 - As a Site User I can Edit and Delete that Post at will
 - As a Site User I can Follow and Unfollow other Users
 - As a Site User I can Comment on other Users Posts